vegaprotocol/documentation/versioned_docs/version-v0.74/releases/overview.md

 ## Vega core software
 The Vega core software is public and open source under the [AGPL ↗](https://www.gnu.org/licenses/agpl-3.0.en.html) license, so you can both view the repository change logs, and refer here for summary release notes for each version that the validators use to run the Vega mainnet.
 Releases are listed with their semantic version number and the date the release was made available to mainnet validators.

-## Release version 0.74 | 2024-02-20
+## Release version 0.74.3 | 2024-02-20
 This version was released by the validators to mainnet on 20 February 2024.

-This release contains several new features for the Palazzo milestone, including isolated margin, batch proposals, Ethereum RPC and EVM based data sources, new mark price and perps funding TWAP methodology, LP fee setting improvements and team games and party profile updates.
+This release contains several new features for the Palazzo milestone, including batch proposals, Ethereum RPC and EVM based data sources, new mark price and perps funding TWAP methodology, LP fee setting improvements and team games and party profile updates.

 ### Breaking changes